lo9ud/RW214-project-testcases/README.md

  - `output.[brf|txt]`: The output file.
  - `manifest.json`: The manifest file.

-The input and output files are the Braille and Afrikaans files respectively.
+The input and output files are the Braille and Afrikaans files.
 The manifest file contains metadata about the testcase.
 Read more about the manifest file [here](./MANIFEST.md).

 To run the tests, run `test.py test`